jorgetovar/immutability-spike/README.md

 }

 ```
+**Output**:
+Even when we updated the pages in the method, the data remain the same.
+>1) {Author:Rich Hickey Title:Clojure for the Brave & True Pages:232}
+>2) {Author:Daniel Higginbotham Title:Clojure for the Brave & True Pages:232}
+The CLOJURE FOR THE BRAVE & TRUE book has 151 pages
+>3) {Author:Daniel Higginbotham Title:Clojure for the Brave & True Pages:232}

 ### Clojure
 - Create functions that return new values
 ```clojure
 (ns main.core
   (:require [clojure.string :as s])